Find me elsewhere on the interwebs!

 Upcoming Performances!

-Seth Kibel -- clarinet, flute Sean Lane -- piano Bob Abbott -- double bass Wes Crawford -- drums
+Seth Kibel -- clarinet, flute, saxophone Harry Appelman -- piano Bob Abbott -- double bass

 Join The Newsletter!